andersonwilliam85/Ashrael-Package/README.md

 ## Roadmap

-1. Complete **VoidWalker** implementation with item tracking, autologin, and void-themed character management.
+1. Finalize **VoidWalker** with expanded item tracking, autologin, and refined character management.
-2. Launch **Auto Updates** feature for seamless patch management.
+2. Roll out **Auto Updates** to enable seamless, self-managed updates.
-3. Expand adventure automation features to include more advanced recovery and spell-up options.
+3. Enhance **Adventure Mode** automation with more robust spell-ups, health/mana recovery, and situational adjustments.

 ## Contributing

 Contributions are welcome.
-For feature requests, please submit an issue, or contact the project maintainer directly.
+For feature requests or bug reports, please submit an issue on the repository, or reach out to the project maintainer directly.

+---

+This package simplifies multi-character management, automated updates, and adventure mode controls, all while creating an immersive, customizable experience on Avatar MUD.